 Southern California is a place of reinvention.
 At the Arboretum, we have been reinventing the landscape since the 1950s by introducing many of the plants and garden techniques that have shaped the region.

 We removed nearly an acre of lawn to focus on new and ancient water conservation practices that are especially well-suited to your home garden.
-We invite you to be part of the reinvention of the Southern California landscape.
+We invite you to take part in reimagining the Southern California landscape, growing lush and bountiful gardens without wasting water.
 Make it yours, share it with the community, and help ensure a brighter environmental future for all.
 You’ll discover:

 Discover low water turf alternatives, native meadows and evergreen shrubs as replacements for water-guzzling grass.
 Brown is beautiful too, but there are so many wonderful plants that thrive in our soils.